CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Introduction

 \Autoref{lst:motivation} shows a running example demonstrating \method.
-We randomly generate SQL statements as shown in lines 1--4 to create a database state and ensure that each tables' data statistics are up to date in lines 5--6.
+We randomly generate SQL statements as shown in lines 1--4 to create a database state and ensure that each table's data statistics are up to date in lines 5--6.
 Then, we randomly generate a query with a \lstinline{LEFT JOIN} and derive a more restrictive query by replacing the \lstinline{LEFT JOIN} with an \lstinline{INNER JOIN} as shown in lines 8--9.
 The second query is more restrictive than the first query as \lstinline{INNER JOIN} should always fetch no more rows than \lstinline{LEFT JOIN}.
-To validate that this expectation is reflected in the cardinality estimator's result, we first obtain both queries' number of estimated rows in the corresponding query plans, obtained by using an \lstinline{EXPLAIN} statement.
-The cardinality estimator estimates that the first query fetches 20 rows, while the second one fetches 60 rows.
-It is unexpected that the second query is expected to fetch more estimated rows than the first query, which indicates an issue that we have found in CockroachDB.
+We examined the estimated cardinalities in their query plans, obtained by using an \lstinline{EXPLAIN} statement.
+Despite having made the query more restrictive, the cardinality estimator estimated that the first query fetches 20 rows, while the second one fetches 60 rows, which is unexpected.
 The root cause was an incorrect double-counting when estimating the selectivity of \lstinline{OR} expression in the \lstinline{ON} condition of the \lstinline{INNER JOIN}.
-The number of estimated rows of the first query with \lstinline{LEFT JOIN} should be no less than 60; after the developers fixed this issue, the cardinality estimator changed its estimate to 60.
-This fix improves the performance of the query \lstinline{SELECT * FROM t0 LEFT OUTER JOIN t1 ON t0.c0<1 OR t0.c0>1 FULL JOIN t2 ON t0.c0=t2.c0} by 25\% as shown in \Autoref{lst:case3}.
-The improvement was due to a more accurate cardinality estimate, which enabled a better selection of the join order.
+The estimated cardinality of the first query with \lstinline{LEFT JOIN} should be no less than 60; after the developers fixed this issue, the estimated cardinality was changed to 60.
+This fix improved the performance of the query \lstinline{SELECT * FROM t0 LEFT OUTER JOIN t1 ON t0.c0<1 OR t0.c0>1 FULL JOIN t2 ON t0.c0=t2.c0} by 20\% as shown in \Autoref{lst:case3}.
+The improvement was due to a more accurate estimated cardinality, which enabled a better selection of the join order.
 Note that we avoided executing the query; \method only examines query plans.